yrzam/findb/README.md

 Shows current asset allocation calculated based on your balance and exchange rates.
 Both current and target shares are displayed.

+### historical_monthly_txs_balances_mismatch (view)

+Allows to keep balances consistent with transactions for the analytical purposes.

+This view contains a row only if there is a mismatch between transaction delta and balance delta during the last 2 years.
+It is advised to keep this view empty via adding missing transactions or adjusting balances on a monthly basis.

 ### historical_monthly_balances (view)

 Shows monthly balance with source, calculates deltas - total and grouped by asset type.

-Data is calculated over 10 years with a period of 1 month for the last day of that month.
+Data is calculated over the last 10 years with a period of 1 month for the last day of that month.

 ```
 base_balance - total balance, converted to the base asset
 base_balance_delta - balance change since the previous month
 base_active_delta - delta (gains - losses) for all transactions that are not passive income/expenses and occurred during this month
 base_passive_delta - balance change caused by exchange rate fluctuations, passive income/expenses, non-specified transactions
-*_by_type - same data but per asset type
+*_by_type - same data but per asset type, represented as a concatenated string
 ...
 ```